Resetting ESXi password

-The ESXi password is stored in encrypted form in the shadow file.
-We need to change the root password in this file.
-Among all the partitions on the ESXi host we need only /dev/sda5 (/bootbank).
-This is the disk partition where the image and the OS configuration are stored.
+The root password is stored in encrypted form in the shadow file.
+To change it, you need to work with the /dev/sda5 partition (the /bootbank partition), where the ESXi OS image and configuration are stored.

 fdisk -l